 The one made with the sucanat in the middle jar, actually started out darker than either of the other two while the honey-sweetened version became darker as it cooked.

-The recipe made with sucanat sticks to the bottom of the pan much more quickly than the other two versions.
+- The recipe made with sucanat sticks to the bottom of the pan much more quickly than the other two versions.
 So be sure to watch and stir!

-- Use a milk flavored honey if using honey as the sweetener
+- Use a milk-flavored honey if using honey as the sweetener.

-Since one can of sweetened condensed milk is 14 oz and I always at least double any recipe for our large family which would use condensed milk, I doubled the following recipe with great results!
+Since one can of sweetened condensed milk is 14 ounces and I always at least double any recipe for our large family which would use condensed milk, I doubled the following recipe with great results!

 We do not normally use so much at one time, so as soon as each batch was finished cooking, I poured it into sterile pint jars and capped them.

 Placed on the counter to cool, it did not take long before the "pop" of the cans sealing was heard.
 Then, just to be safe, I stored the unused cans in the refrigerator.
+They keep like this for several months.

 Is Condensed Milk Good for You?